Active mechanics reveal molecular-scale force kinetics in living oocytes: Abstract

 \section{Abstract}

 Active diffusion of intracellular components is emerging as an important process in cell biology.
 This process is mediated by complex assemblies of molecular motors and cytoskeletal filaments that drive force generation in the cytoplasm and facilitate enhanced motion.
-The kinetics of molecular motors have been precisely characterized \textit{in-vitro} by single molecule approaches, however, their \textit{in-vivo} behavior has remained elusive.
-Here, we study the myosin-V driven active diffusion of vesicles in mouse oocytes, where this process plays a key role in nuclear positioning during development, and combine an experimental and theoretical framework to extract molecular-scale force kinetics \textit{in-vivo} (motor force, power-stroke, and velocity).
-We find that myosin-V induces rapid kicks of duration $\tau \sim$ 300 $\mu$s resulting in an average force of $F \sim$ 0.4 pN on vesicles.
-Our results reveal that measuring \textit{in-vivo} active fluctuations allows extraction of the underlying molecular motor activity and demonstrates a widely applicable mesoscopic framework to access molecular-scale force kinetics.
+The kinetics of molecular motors have been precisely characterized \textit{in-vitro} by single molecule approaches, however, their \textit{in-vivo} behavior remains elusive.
+Here, we study the active diffusion of vesicles in mouse oocytes, where this process plays a key role in nuclear positioning during development, and combine an experimental and theoretical framework to extract molecular-scale force kinetics (force, power-stroke, and velocity) of the \textit{in-vivo} active process.
+Assuming a single dominant process, we find that the nonequilibrium activity induces rapid kicks of duration $\tau \sim$ 300 $\mu$s resulting in an average force of $F \sim$ 0.4 pN on vesicles in \textit{in-vivo} oocytes, remarkably similar to the kinetics of \textit{in-vitro} myosin-V. Our results reveal that measuring \textit{in-vivo} active fluctuations allows extraction of the molecular-scale activity in agreement with single-molecule studies and demonstrates a mesoscopic framework to access force kinetics.